Groups ask Supreme Court to declare the all-male military draft unconstitutional

 “Warfare today requires intelligence and communication specialists, linguists, logisticians, medical personnel, drone and cyber operators, and more,” their brief says.
 “Noncombat positions comprise nearly 80 percent of today’s military occupations.”

-But Mar also contends that Rostker was wrongly decided at the time, and improperly credited Congress’s reliance on stereotypes of men and women.
+But Mar also contends that Rostker was wrongly decided at the time and improperly credited Congress’s reliance on stereotypes of men and women.

 The court in 1981 found that male-only registration was “not a case of Congress arbitrarily choosing to burden one of two similarly situated groups.”
 Because the primary purpose of the draft was to provide combat-ready troops and women were restricted from combat, the majority said, men and women “are simply not similarly situated for purposes of a draft or registration for the draft.”